ljv5555/gdata-Google-Drive-API/README.md

  - write cells to a worksheet
  - read cells from a worksheet

-Ti configure drive access, go to https://code.google.com/apis/console/ click on Services, and activate the Drive API manually.
+To configure drive access, go to https://code.google.com/apis/console/ click on Services, and activate the Drive API manually.